queryluke/masseffect-5e/static/data/class_features/drones_bond.md

   can increase one ability score of your choice by 2, or it can increase two ability scores of your choice by 1.
 As normal, your companion can’t increase an ability score above 20 using this feature unless its description specifies otherwise.
-* Your companion shares your alignment, and has a personality trait and a flaw that you can roll for or select from the tables below.
+* Your companion shares your alignment and has a personality trait and a flaw that you can roll for or select from the tables below.
 Your companion shares your ideal, and its bond is always, “The Engineer who created me is a beloved companion for whom I would gladly give my life.”